Email spam filter test

 In one recent case, simply changing the opening from “Dear $$firstName” to “Hello $$firstName” changed the Outlook spam filter check from failed to passed!

 #2 – Using a lot of symbols like !! or $ or % off can trigger spam filters, too.
-You can certainly use the word free or a few exclamation points, but if you use too much all together, it smells fishy.
+You can certainly use the word free or a few exclamation points, but if you use too much altogether, it smells fishy.

 #3 – Typos!
 Typos look spammy to humans and to spam filters.